yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 Go to the bitg wallet on the Pi.

-To generate the masternode private key, go to Tools > debug console and type 'masternode genkey' (without the '') - press enter
+1. To generate the masternode private key, go to Tools > debug console and type '`masternode genkey`' (without the '')
+2. Press enter

-copy and paste the result to a text editor
+3. copy and paste the result to a text editor

-NOTE: You must repeat this for each masternode you want to setup.
+>NOTE: You must repeat this for each masternode you want to setup.

 To generate the txid and output index, type 'masternode outputs' (without the '')